aws-amplify/docs/docs/guides/hosting/fragments/git-based-deployments.md

 ![Select GitHub](~/images/hosting/git/4.png)

 d.
 Authenticate with GitHub and return to the Amplify Console.
-Choose the repository you created earlier and the master branch, then select Next.
+Choose the repository you created earlier and the main branch, then select Next.

 ![Authenticate](~/images/hosting/git/5.png)